Rajnigandha flower is no doubt one of the most pleasant-smelling flowers in the world.

 Sunlight Requirement of Rajnigandha Plant

-Rajnigandha plant is a sun loving plant which requires full sunlight by that I mean:
+Rajnigandha plant is a sun-loving plant that requires full sunlight by that I mean:

 6-8 hours of sunlight to thrive well.